CodeMesh15/Neural-Additive-Models/README.md

 ### Q: Can I use this for regression?
 **A:** Yes, just adjust the output layer and loss function.

+### Q: How do I deploy this to Streamlit Cloud?
+**A:** Simply connect your GitHub repository to Streamlit Cloud.
+The app will automatically:
+1. Detect missing data files
+2. Run data preparation scripts
+3. Train the model
+4. Launch the interactive interface

+The first run may take a few minutes as it prepares the data and trains the model.

 ---

 **Ready to help people trust powerful neural models in practice!**